-The student's chair and committee will determine the format of the preliminary examination.
+In the Research, Measurement and Statistics (RMS) Division, the student's chair and committee will determine the format of the preliminary examination.
 The process entails written products followed by an oral examination by the student's chair and committee.
 After conferring with the committee chair(s), the student should contact each committee member to prepare for the content area each committee member will cover in their questions.
-The chair will confirm each committee member's requirements for the written part of the examination.
-Although the written exam format may vary, most LS students either complete a set of written responses to questions assigned by members of the committee and/or conduct a systematic literature review of research related to their dissertation topic.
+The Chair will confirm each committee member's requirements for the written part of the examination.
+Although the written exam format may vary, most RMS students either complete a set of written responses to questions assigned by members of the committee and/or conduct a systematic literature review of research related to their dissertation topic.